xgfone/go-tools/README.md

-io2          | The supplement of the standard library of `io`. json2        | The supplement of the standard library of `json`. lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, etc. scanner      | the replacer of the stdlib `bufio.Scanner`, which adds the read offset.
+io2          | The supplement of the standard library of `io`. json2        | The supplement of the standard library of `json`. lifecycle    | The manager of the lifecycle of some apps in a program. namespace    | Supply the operation about linux namespace. net2         | The supplement of the standard library `net`, such as some helpers about net. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, etc. scanner      | the replacer of the stdlib `bufio.Scanner`, which adds the read offset.